Business formation

 Are you ready to legally protect your business?

 • The Legal Edit: Get the legal templates you need to protect your online business from lawsuits and copycats.
-And this resource costs you next to nothing!

 • The CEO Legal Kit: The foundational guide to get your business on the right legal footing from the beginning.
 Along with the modules explaining legal concepts, you’ll have 23 different templates to use including legal disclaimers and refund policies.